-I couldn’t believe how beautiful Suurbraak is.
-Located at the foot of the Langeberg mountains at the southern end of Traudow’s Pass in Overberg, the town was originally called “Xairu” by the Attequa KhoiKhoi / Quena tribe who lived there peacefully before the good ol’ European settlers rolled in.
+I can’t believe how beautiful Suurbraak is!
+It took both of us completely by surprise as we drove in.
+It’s located at the foot of the Langeberg mountains at the southern end of Traudow’s Pass in the Overberg.
+The village was originally called “Xairu” by the Attequa KhoiKhoi / Quena tribe who lived there peacefully before the good ol’ European settlers rolled in.
 “Xairu”/”Xairi” means “paradise” or “beautiful” – and it certainly lives up to its early name.

 Looking at plots

-This meant that even now that we’d factored in our friends not being able to come in with us immediately on the purchase (Part 1), and then factored in the need for a 30% – 50% deposit for any agricultural-zoned land (Part 2), we’d have to revise our poor budget once again.
-If we seriously wanted to consider a plot “Oor Die Rivier”, our best bet was going to either be ALL CASH (!) – or applying for an extension to our existing Access Bond on a retirement property we had been diligently chipping away at back in Cape Town.
+This means that even now that we’d factored in our friends not being able to come in with us immediately on the purchase (Part 1), and then factored in the need for a 30% – 50% deposit for any agricultural-zoned land (Part 2), we’d have to revise our poor budget once again.

 We weren’t sure at all if we had found exactly the right spot, but figured it to be “round about here-ish” (taking our cue from Neels).
 It was gorgeous.
 River frontage on one end, mountain views on the other, and empty plots on either side.
 Thick with wild brush, we followed a cattle trail down to the river bank next to three huge, ancient looking oak trees.
 Wow.